mincongzhang/AAD/aad_backward_mode_detail.md

 We know that we are going to talk about backward mode, and there must be some disadvantages of forward mode.

-Usually there won't be only one "x" parameter, there could be hundreds in machine learning.
+Since everyone is familiar with the fancy machine learning, let's take it as an example.
+In machine learning there won't be only one "x" parameter, there could be hundreds or thousands of paramaters.

 https://jingnanshi.com/blog/autodiff.html